Randomize Between Groups (Experiment File)

 QuickInfo

-All files sharing the same RBG value define a group to be kept together.
+All files sharing the same RBG value define a group of questionnaires or files to be kept together.
 If multiple groups are defined, then MediaLab will present them in a random order.

 Value